-So you want to top your car’s oil level up and you want to do it yourself -maybe you’ve seen our DIY videos!
+So you want to top up your car's engine oil and you want to do it yourself - maybe you've seen our DIY videos!
 You know where the dipstick is, you know the procedure and all you need now is some oil.
 But what oil suits your car?

 - Mineral oil is the cheapest and is essentially a constituent of crude oil, produced after it is refined.
 Few car companies recommend this these days as it generally doesn't come with the engine-cleaning detergents that are required these days and has a limited temperature operation range.
 Saying all that, it's perfectly fine for older engines whose tolerances are less extreme and that are used in a mild climate without freezing or really hot weather.